 Freshman Reading Project (required)

-In preparation for the fall, you will participate in the Freshman Reading Project.
 Each year the Honors Program selects a book to be read by all incoming first-year Honors students.
 The Freshman Reading Project promotes community through the common experience of reading and discussing a thought-provoking text.
 Please read the book before arriving at Baylor.
 Once on campus, you will engage in a discussion with other students about the themes and ideas gleaned from your reading.
 Completion of the Freshman Reading Project is required.

 This year’s reading, Wit, is the winner of the 1999 Pulitzer Prize for Drama, the New York Drama Critics Circle Award, the Drama Desk Award, the Outer Critics Circle Award, and various other awards.
 Here is a summary of the book taken from the Barnes and Noble web site: